FirelyTeam/firely-docs/vonk/deployment/performance.rst

 Pipeline
 ~~~~~~~~

-Vonk is made up of a pipeline of components.
-You can leave out any component that you don't need - so if you don't need conditional processing (create, update, delete), just exclude them from the pipeline.
-Excluded components are not loaded and thus never executed - see :ref:`settings_pipeline`.
+Vonk is made up of a pipeline of plugins.
+You can leave out any plugin that you don't need - so if you don't need conditional processing (create, update, delete), just exclude them from the pipeline.
+Excluded plugins are not loaded and thus never executed - see :ref:`settings_pipeline`.

 Platform
 ^^^^^^^^